jtannas/katachi/docs/docs/Integrations/RSpecIntegration.md

 # RSpec Integration

-When using Rspec, the way it turns question mark methods in to `be_` methods is a perfect fit for our `match?` method.
+When using Rspec, the way it turns question mark methods into `be_` methods is a perfect fit for our `match?` method.

 ```ruby title="RSpec converts match? to be_match"
 # The following two lines are equivalent